zjf/genomics-tools/readstore-local-java/README.md

 ==============

 ###Getting started
-* To use, first build the client using <a href="http://maven.apache.org/download.cgi">Apache Maven</a>:
+* To use, first build the code using <a href="http://maven.apache.org/download.cgi">Apache Maven</a>:

 ```
 cd repository-local-java